Invasive plant identification

 ORIGIN: UK

-Hemlock Water dropwort is a native plant found in shallow water, streams, ditches, rivers and lakes.
 It propagates via prolific seed production following flowering, the seeds are readily spread via waterways.
+Our services can control or remove it to prevent this.

-This is the most toxic plant to both humans and animals in Britain.
+It is extremely toxic if ingested – in fact this is the most toxic plant to both humans and animals in Britain.
 Not to be confused with its equally toxic cousin Hemlock (Conium maculatum).
 In pre-Roman Sardinia Hemlock water dropwort was used as a humane agent of euthanasia.
 Ingesting the plant caused contortion of the face into a smile (named risus sardonicus by physicians), and so it became known as the plant that caused a ‘sardonic smile’.

-Its tuberous root can become exposed when flooding, dredging or dry summers cause bank erosion.
-The tuberous roots are sweet tasting (apparently) and appear palatable to grazing animals.
 For amenity managers landowners/farmers with land used for grazing at certain times of year, it is of particular concern due to its high toxicity.

 All parts of the plant are deadly poisonous but the roots contain the highest concentration of toxins.
 The toxic compound is oenanthotoxin, which poisons the central nervous system of mammals.
 The symptoms of poisoning include convulsions, seizures, nausea, diarrhoea and tachycardia.
 Quite small amounts can be lethal.